bluecurrent/HomeAssistantAPI/docs/source/documentation/integration-documentation.md

 - Tries to reconnect the API, starts the loop again and requests the charge points.
 - If the reconnection fails the entities will be set unavailable and the reconnect method will be called again in 20 seconds.
+- If the error was `request limit reached`, the reconnect method is called after the next limit reset.

 ### disconnect()